Open Bible Data Home About News OET Key

 and,lovely

-Here, the word but is introducing a contrast.
-What follows the word but is in contrast to what was expected, because in the author’s culture it was not considered attractive for a woman to have skin that was dark as a result of much exposure to the sun.
+Here the word but is introducing a contrast between what was expected and what follows.
+In the author’s culture, it was not considered attractive for a woman to have skin darkened by the sun.
 Use a natural form in your language for introducing a contrast.
 Alternate translation: “yet lovely” or “but still lovely”

 Note 3 topic: figures-of-speech / possession